gabime/spdlog/README.md

 ## Features
 * Very fast (see [benchmarks](#benchmarks) below).
 * Headers only, just copy and use.
+Or use as a compiled library.
 * Feature rich formatting, using the excellent [fmt](https://github.com/fmtlib/fmt) library.
 * Fast asynchronous mode (optional)
 * [Custom](https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) formatting.